-As we watched this documentary of the epic evolution of big wave surfing, we realized the sheer power the ocean wields and also its ability to bring people to life in ways they never could have imagined.
-There is an energy and magnetism that draws certain athletes to achieve unimaginable things on water.
+As we watched this documentary of the epic evolution of big wave surfing, we realized the sheer power the ocean wields and also its ability to bring people to live in ways they never could have imagined.
+There are energy and magnetism that draws certain athletes to achieve unimaginable things on the water.

 What we learned from diving into the history of big wave surfing is that it is hard to want less than we have experienced.
 It doesn’t mean that big wave surfers don’t appreciate smaller waves, but the promise of the big wave keeps them focused, yearning, and dreaming.
 Pure desire keeps them exploring and expanding and it prevents things from “becoming smaller.”
 That is the swell of courage we needed to prepare for our journey to the Southern Hemisphere next week …